iNarcissuss/ncc/README.md

 * description - Technically optional by highly encouraged.
 Please limit to one or two sentences
 * published - Required
 * expires - Optional.
 If you anticipate a tool becoming outdated in a few years, e.g. because Android or iOS has updated, please be kind and put an expirey date.
-* media_names - An array of names to show in the links below.
-Only appears on the Research page; not the sidebar.
+* media_names: ["Slides", "Whitepaper"]  - An array of names to show in the links below the tool entry. e.g.: Slides, Video, Blog, Github, Blog Followup, whatever
-* media_links -  An array of links to various media about a talk. e.g.: Conference Presentation, Blog Post, Documentation
+* media_links: ["https://www...", "https://www..."] - An array of links to various media about a talk.

 Blog Post Checklist
 -------------------

 * Does the post define any new categories?
 If it does, has a /categories/ page been added for it?
 * Is the post by a new author?
 If it does, has an /authors/ page been added for them?
-* IS the post by multiple authors?
+* Is the post by multiple authors?
 If so, do they all have /authors/ pages?
 Are they seperated by a comma?
 * Does the post reference a github, conference talk, CVEs, or something to download?
 If so, have those monikers been added in the header?
 * Is the blog post related to any other blog posts?
 Are they noted with the 'related' feature?
-Was the corresponding post updated as well?
+Was the related post updated as well?